Mostafa-Mohamed-Atef/aukey/README.md

 # aukey
 **aukey** is a Python package designed to execute programs, files, and websites using customizable keyboard shortcuts.
-This package allows users to define shortcuts and associate them with specific actions, enabling quick and efficient access to frequently used resources.

 ## Features
  - Custom Shortcuts: Define custom keyboard shortcuts to execute programs, open files, or visit websites.